-In the previous chapter we set up server monitoring and discussed ongoing maintenance for our Ubuntu server.
-In this final chapter I offer a complete Nginx configuration optimized for WordPress sites.
+In the previous chapter we set up server monitoring and discussed ongoing maintenance for our Ubuntu web server.
+In this final chapter I offer a complete Nginx configuration optimized to configure WordPress websites.

 - ssl.com – WordPress on HTTPS